guilsa/news-scraper/readme.md

 # Learnings

+If this was a blog post, what would I write?

-Database Best Practices
+### Database Best Practices

-- Have a schema migration strategy
-  - Reproducibility, automation and version control
+Have a schema migration strategy!
+Think of the power of db reproducibility, automation and version control.

-  - In general, we want to automate the creation of database schemas for development and testing and have version control and roll things back/forward/latest.
+In general, we want to automate the creation of database schemas for development and testing and have version control and roll things back/forward/latest.

-  - Use tools like Knex.js and have `db:migrate` and `db:seed` npm scripts.
-  - Knex.js comes with an `init` command which creates a db config file template with dev/staging/prod settings for db initialization based on the given `process.env` settings.
+Use tools like Knex.js and have `db:migrate` and `db:seed` npm scripts.
+Knex.js comes with an `init` command which creates a db config file template with dev/staging/prod settings for db initialization based on the given `process.env` settings.
 You can interact with something like `dotenv` from here.

-  - For more examples and best practices, check out Alembic's or Knex.js' docs and their respective migration pages.
+For more examples and best practices, check out Alembic's or Knex.js' docs and their respective migration pages.

 ### Take advantage of NPM scripts